 2.1.3 Monitoring Schedule for the Reporting Quarter

-The schedules for air quality monitoring in the reporting quarter are provided in Appendix E.
+The schedules for air quality monitoring in the reporting quarter are provided in Appendix E. Air Quality Monitoring on 20 October 2016 was postponed to 26 October 2016 due to adverse weather conditions.

 2.1.4 Results and Observations